-- HE provision predominantly consists of adults (71%), and as we noticed last year adult retention is -4.2%, compared to their younger counterparts. - For 2017/18, there were 137 (52% of cohort) mature students (21+) and the College are working to build reporting mechanisms that are able to more specifically identify and analyse their performance as a subgroup of our 19+ data. - There are slightly more male students in HE provision, and retention is -3.1% compared to their female counterparts.
+- HE provision predominantly consists of adults (71%), and as we noticed last year adult retention is -4.2%, compared to their younger counterparts. - There are slightly more male students in HE provision, and retention is -3.1% compared to their female counterparts.
 This is on target to significantly reduce last year's achievement gap for male students. - There is a pleasing increase this year of BME students and there is no current gap in retention.
 Therefore, we are seeing the benefits of increased support and interventions. - 14 students have learning difficulties however; they are all currently retained on their course. - 30 students have a learning disability, and they are equally well retained.